tooltwist/go-juice-config/README.md

 - Environment variables are too easy for hackers to access.

-To solve these problems, JuiceConfig can be used by an application to seamlessly switch where config information is stored.
-An environment variable (JUICE_CONFIG) specifies where to find the configuration (but does not itself provide access to the configuration resources).
+To solve these problems, JuiceConfig allows an application to seamlessly switch where config information is stored.
+As the application is deploymented in different environments, an variable can specify where to find the configuration.
+The application does not need to change for the different environments, or contain configuration information, or provide switching between configurations.

+This is particularly useful when deploying Docker images, because a single image can be deployed across multiple deployments, without modification.
+This reduces the chance of bugs being introduced when an application is deployed to production.

 ## JUICE_CONFIG